jasonolte/cs7810-123/meeting-minutes/20241029meetingMinutes.md

     * Reorient the outcomes diagram for integration into the combined file
 * Group Member `Spencer`
     * Clean up the health and separate out some patterns for clarity
-    * Yeah, the lab stuff is part of that
+    * "Yeah, the lab stuff is part of that."

 ## Contributors
 * Jason Nolte